-This invitation-only event took place on 5 May to provide an opportunity for senior leaders to discuss how organisational wellbeing should be positioned in overall strategy and explored the key question, ‘Have we managed to create healthier and more compassionate institutions as a result of the pandemic and has that had a positive impact on an inclusive and enabling culture?’
+A virtual sandpit event on 5 May provided an opportunity for governors and senior leaders to discuss how organisational wellbeing should be positioned in overall strategy and explored the key question, ‘Have we managed to create healthier and more compassionate institutions as a result of the pandemic and has that had a positive impact on an inclusive and enabling culture?’

-We will be holding a Tweetchat on 25 May at 20:00 BST for the learning and teaching community: colleagues delivering teaching and learning and supporting students in Higher Education, and we particularly welcome students to join.
+We held a Tweetchat on 25 May for students and colleagues delivering teaching and learning and supporting students in Higher Education.

-In our conversation, we will explore the importance of staff wellbeing and organisational wellbeing in providing quality experiences for students in universities and in ensuring student success.
+In a lively conversation, we explored the importance of staff wellbeing and organisational wellbeing in providing quality experiences for students in universities and in ensuring student success.

-Ahead of the chat, Barbara Bassa provides food for thought with a blog underlining the link between the wellbeing of staff and the quality of the student experience.
+To give a flavour of the chat, senior adviser Barbara Bassa's blog underlines the link between the wellbeing of staff and the quality of the student experience.